 - DF Dent Midcap Growth Fund (DFDMX) (Mid-Cap Growth) (10% Allocation)

 - Wasatch Micro-Cap Fund (WMICX) (Small-Cap Growth) (20% Allocation)

 - Vanguard Dividend Growth Fund (VDIGX) (Growth & Income) (10% Allocation)

 - Vanguard Equity-Income Investor Fund (VEIPX) Growth & Income (10% Allocation)

 - Franklin International Growth Fund A (FNGAX) (International) (10% Allocation)

 - Brown Capital Inter.
 Small-Company Fund (BCSVX) (International) (10% Allocation)

-Ramsey claims his portfolio has returned 12% annually on average for the past 30 years.
+Ramsey claims his mutual-fund portfolio has returned 12% annually on average for the past 30 years.
 Perhaps he fudges a bit to the upside, but if he does, the fudging is little more than an incidental thumbprint.
-The mutual funds portfolio above as recommended has returned roughly 12% annually on average (an average calculated over many years).
+The mutual-fund portfolio above as recommended has returned roughly 12% annually on average (an average calculated over many years).

-To be sure, past performance is no guarantee of future performance, but the data show it's frequently smart to bet as if it is.
+To be sure, past performance is no guarantee of future performance, but the data show it's frequently smart to invest as if it is.